paulamurta/phone-book/README.md

 # Phone Book App
 A simple fullstack application that emulates a digital phone book.
-Built with React.js, Node.js and Typescript, it should be able to manipulate a contact list.
+Built with React.js, Node.js and Typescript, it should be able to manipulate a contacts list.
 Basic actions include: register, list, filter, edit and delete entries.
 The application is not connected to a database, although it works with a built-in JSON Server.